metrique/laravel-cdnify/README.md

 ## Usage
 ### Examples.
 #### Get Helper
-A resource exists in your rev-manifest.json, which has created by Laravel Elixir.
+A resource exists in your mix-manifest.json, which has been created by Laravel Mix.
 `<script src="{{ $cdnify->get('js/site.js', true) }}" async></script>`

 #### Get the CDN as a string.